countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting.

-The [Scrum Master](#scrum-master) must review tickets for clarity (triage them). _When is this scheduled to happen?_
+The [Scrum Master](#scrum-master) must review tickets for clarity (triage them) from Requests to Backlog.
-The [Product Owner](#product-owner) must review tickets for priority (clarify them to be actionable). _When does this happen?_
+The [Product Owner](#product-owner) must review tickets for priority (order the Backlog).

 #### Sprint Meeting Goals

 1. Measure what % done our Key Results are.
 Estimate completion of each KR.
 Quickly check any metrics necessary.
-2. Each team member takes 2 minutes to what they shipped each week.
+1. Each team member takes 2 minutes to what they shipped each week.
 Don't show work in progress.
 Screen share or show a visual is possible, only demonstrate what you've made ready to "ship".
 Then they take 1 minutes to indicate what's blocking their work, and we determine who will help them on it after the meeting.
-3. Review any cards left in the sprint column.
+1. Review any cards left in the sprint column.
 Why are they there?
 How can we avoid that?
-3. During or shortly after the sprint meeting, all cards planned for the sprint should be scheduled. _Should the Product owner order tickets by priority before the sprint meeting?_
+1. The team moves cards they want to work on during the current sprint into the "sprint" column.
+They may always take more cards from the backlog later on they finish early.
-4. Move the Trello Cards that best achieve the project's key results and no more than we can actually do, to the sprint column. _when does this happen?_
+1. Move the Trello Cards that best achieve the project's key results and no more than we can actually do, to the sprint column. _when does this happen?_

 We release (ship) our work to real customers at the end of the sprint.